 Your breathing muscles, just like any other muscle, will adapt and get stronger if you exercise them.
 To do this, you need to expose your breathing to a training stimulus.
 In addition, it must of sufficient duration or with sufficient frequency for the breathing muscles to experience a full training adaptation.
-Inspiratory Muscle Training (IMT), such as the POWERbreathe breathing training device, are ideal for this.
+Inspiratory Muscle Training (IMT), such as the POWERbreathe breathing training device, is ideal for this.
 IMT targets the breathing muscles, specifically the muscles you use to breathe in.

 Breathing exercises and techniques

 To get the most from your inspiratory muscle training you need to ensure that you're using the device properly.
 Firstly, ensure you are breathing IN through the device.
 IN for INspiratory.
 It’s the inspiratory muscles that play a vital role in the efficiency of breathing at rest and also during exercise.
 Expiration, however, is normally passive and only during heavy exercise workloads does it become forced.

 - Ensure you first have a good POWERbreathe breathing technique.

 - Perform your exercise firstly without your POWERbreathe device.
 Then perform the exercise with your POWERbreathe device set to the lowest setting (load).